Droxford: History

 During the late 5th and early 6th centuries, the Jutes inhabited the Meon Valley, and at Droxford there is the remains of a large Jutish cemetery that has produced various grave goods, providing evidence of their settlement.

 The Manor of Drocenesforda (Droxford) was granted to the Prior and monks of St. Swithun, Winchester, by King Egbert in 826.
 In 939 king Æthelstan granted 17 hides of land at Droxford to his half-sister Eadburh.
 By the time of the Domesday Survey Droxford which included much of Swanmore (the name of one of its tythings) and Shedfield had passed to the Bishop of Winchester, to support the monks.
 This arrangement continued until 1551 when it was surrendered to the crown.
 It was passed on to the Earl of Wiltshire.

-The Bishopric regained the manor in 1558, holding it until the Civil War.
-During the rule of Parliament the manor was transferred into private hands but on the Restoration of King Charles II in 1660 it was restored to the Bishopric.
+The bishopric regained the manor in 1558, holding it until the Civil War.
+During the rule of Parliament the manor was transferred into private hands but on the Restoration of King Charles II in 1660 it was restored to the bishopric.

-This situation continued until 1869 when the manor (amounting to a lessened, mid-19th-century, wealth and control of land management in the parish) was removed from the Bishopric as part of the Bishops' Resignation Act of 1869, and the area of the parish glebe (church lands) had also been substantially reduced by this time.
+This situation continued until 1869 when the manor (amounting to a lessened, mid-19th-century, wealth and control of land management in the parish) was removed from the bishopric as part of the Bishops Resignation Act 1869, and the area of the parish glebe (church lands) had also been substantially reduced by this time.
 A Primitive Methodist church or chapel was built in 1886.

 A railway came to serve Droxford in 1903 across the river in the neighbouring more rural parish with the building of the Meon Valley Railway.
 Droxford railway station was built to the north east of the village and settlement grew around the station including a hotel, railway workers' cottages and a cluster of private homes.
 These extended to the north to the Brock Bridge or Brockbridge farm and mill which retains its name.

 In June 1944 Allied leaders including Winston Churchill, Dwight Eisenhower, and Charles de Gaulle met in a railway carriage at Droxford railway station to discuss the imminent D-Day invasion.
 There is a bench in the village to commemorate this meeting of world leaders in Droxford.
 British Railways closed the railway to passengers in 1955, and freight in 1962.
 After being used for testing and storage purposes it was finally removed in the 1970s.